Minister Hermione Granger

 — Hermione tells Harry Potter about changing her plans for the 1995 Christmas holidays

-Mr and Mrs Granger were Muggle dentists who seemed proud of their witch daughter.
+Mr. and Mrs. Granger were Muggle dentists who seemed proud of their witch daughter.
 They appeared to be accepting of the wizarding world, as they went shopping with Hermione in Diagon Alley and allowed her to spend several holidays with the Weasley family,[4] but disapproved of their daughter using magic as a quick fix, as indicated by their not allowing Hermione to magically fix her teeth.[35]
-They corresponded by owl post with their daughter throughout the school year,[32], but other than one holiday in France with her parents, Hermione spent almost all of her time in the wizarding world.
+They corresponded by owl post with their daughter throughout the school year,[32] but other than one holiday in France with her parents, Hermione spent almost all of her time in the wizarding world.
 In 1995, she planned to go skiing with them during the Christmas holidays, but ended up going to 12 Grimmauld Place to try to cheer Harry up instead.
 Hermione told her parents that the reason for her cancellation was to study for exams, indicating that her parents expected her to excel in school and were probably unaware of the extent of her involvement in activities related to the Second Wizarding War.

 "Assuming I survive our hunt for the Horcruxes, I'll find Mum and Dad and lift the enchantment.
 If I don't... well, I think I've cast a good enough charm to keep them safe and happy.
 Wendell and Monica Wilkins don't know that they've got a daughter, you see."